University of Bath

 Key features of the Bath course include:

-• High quality taught programme incorporating people with personal experience, student-led and problem-based learning.
+• High quality taught programme incorporating people with personal experience and problem-based learning.

 • A dedicated clinical psychology trainee base.